mose247/RT2_assignment/jupyter/README.md

 # Jupyter Notebook

-To launch the simulation you have to use the file ``assignment3.launch``.
-The user interface to control the robot has been implemented through the notebook ``jupy_ui``.
+A jupyter notebook ``jupy_ui`` meant to implement an user interface to control a robot simulation.
+To launch the simulation environment please use the launch ``assignment3.launch``.